LuffyMarkArceus/media-ui/README.md

 # 🎬 Media Server - React/TS

-A lightweight media server UI written in React with Typescript and a backend in Go using Gin.
+A lightweight media server UI written in React with Typescript.
 It allows you to view and download media files.

 ### UI Tasks - React Frontend